Skip to main content

 This guidance sets out the methodology for how we will allocate 16 to 19 inclusive mainstream fund for schools, colleges and other institutions delivering mainstream 16 to 19 provision for financial year 2026 to 2027.

-We have announced the inclusive mainstream fund is worth over £500 million per financial year, of which £83 million per year is additional funding for mainstream settings delivering 16 to 19 provision, to support boosting capacity in mainstream settings to meet a greater proportion of special educational needs and disability (SEND) needs.
+We have announced the inclusive mainstream fund is worth over £500 million per financial year.
+Of this £83 million per year is additional funding for mainstream settings delivering 16 to 19 provision, to boost capacity in mainstream settings to meet a greater proportion of special educational needs and disability (SEND).
 The funding is for the duration of the three-year spending period.
 The split between early years, schools and post-16 was calculated on the basis of pupil numbers.

 The inclusive mainstream fund is to support mainstream settings to meet SEND needs more flexibly, effectively and earlier, drawing on their core funding.